 Castle House Hotel

 First let’s start with the famous and flavoursome Hereford Beef.
 Internationally renowned for its supple texture and meatiness, this hardy breed originated right here and it’s where Hereford Cattle Society still has its home.
-Now bred in over 120 countries worldwide, from Russia to Canada and Australia, South America and South Africa this perfect roasting and grilling meat is served all over the City and County in Hereford and the ‘shire.
+This perfect roasting and grilling meat is served all over the City and County in Hereford and the ‘shire.

 Owned by Hereford Cattle farmer David Watkins, Castle House, Hereford City’s beautiful waterside boutique hotel, prides itself on serving this prize of plate beef straight from the fields of their Ballingham Farm along with chips from their own potatoes too.
-With the hotel’s new garden dining room alongside their casual brasserie, what better way to experience some real food provenance.
+With the hotel’s new garden dining room alongside their casual brasserie, we can’t think of a better way to experience some real food provenance.

 A Rule of Tum

 If you’re looking for somewhere less formal to dine, you’ll enjoy the more contemporary environment of the trilogy of locations developed by the team of A Rule of Tum.
 Evolving from a pop-up and event catering business, brothers Ed and Dorian went on to crowd fund the purchase of their destination dining premises tucked away in a side street behind the Green Dragon Hotel.
 Now with The Burger Shop (for communal bench seating and gourmet burgers), The Yard for outdoor ‘garden’ style meet-ups, and The Bookshop for more refined fayre and their award-winning Sunday Roasts you’ll find locally sourced ingredients whenever possible in each uniquely created dish from the regularly menu.